-The dominant DM annihilation channel could also be into SM particles, driven by the Higgs portal coupling $\lambda{\chi H}$, with a negligible effect from other dark-sector interactions.
-The annihilation final states, in this case, are a pair of Higgs bosons, hh, or a pair of SM particles through h exchange, see the third to sixth diagrams in Fig. 1 (dropping all ρ particles in these diagrams).
+hilation final states, in this case, are a pair of Higgs bosons, hh, or a pair of SM particles through h exchange, see the third to sixth diagrams in Fig. 1 (dropping all ρ particles in these diagrams).
 This regime is comparable to ordinary Higgs portal DM setups (see for instance Fig. 1 of Ref.
-[48] for the relic density constraint on various Higgs portal couplings), except that, in our $SU(2)D$ model, there are two complex DM scalars χ{\pm} , both contributing to the relic density.
-Specifically, both states communicate to the SM through the same Higgs portal interaction $\lambda{\chi H}$.
+[49] for the relic density constraint on various Higgs portal couplings), except that, in our $SU(2)D$ model, there are two complex DM scalars χ{\pm} , both contributing to the relic density.
+Specifically, both states communicate to the SM through the same Higgs portal interaction $\lambda{\gamma H}$.